 When he started comparing the digital marketing capabilities between the coasts, he discovered a huge opportunity as the established D.C. brokerages weren’t marketing well at all.
 In fact, marketing largely consisted of offering a lock box and leaving black-and-white printouts from the MLS on the kitchen counter of the seller’s home.

 Not only does James have a great website – check the site as it gives ‘the nod’ to the popular Netflix show, “House of Cards” – but he and his team go a step further by creating custom websites, including the floor plans, for every listing they manage.
-They also provide powerful brochures than have more in common with a sleek and stylized 12-page catalogue than they do a traditional real estate pamphlet.
+They also provide powerful brochures than have more in common with a sleek and stylized 12-page catalog than they do a traditional real estate pamphlet.

 His team also creates the furniture staging experience with high-quality furniture owned by the brokerage and even bring a housekeeper to ensure that everything looks polished and inviting by the time of the first open house.
 All of this happens in 7 days or less.